Ariachenyinan/Ariachenyinan.github.io/index.md

 - **July 2020：**
   Thrilled to receive the exchange invitation from Sapienza University of Rome (But sadly got cancelled due to Covid-19 o(╥﹏╥)o)
 - **June 2017：**
-  Happy to the team of [24 Solar Terms](https://mp.weixin.qq.com/s/zxQpjXAkqAJVWYL4Yds44g) and designed some creative works
+  Happy to join the team of [24 Solar Terms](https://mp.weixin.qq.com/s/zxQpjXAkqAJVWYL4Yds44g) and designed some creative works
 - **September 2016：**
   Joined the Students' Union in School of Architecture, SEU
 - **August 2016：**